pycom/pydocs/content/firmwareapi/pycom/machine/i2c.md

 #### i2c.writeto(addr, buf, \* , stop=True)

 Write the bytes from `buf` to the slave specified by `addr`.
 The argument `buf` can also be an integer which will be treated as a single byte.
-If `stop` is set to `False` then the stop condition won’t be sent and the I2C operation may be continued (typically with a read transaction).
+If `stop` is set to `False` then the stop condition won't be sent and the I2C operation may be continued (typically with a read transaction).

 Return value is the number of bytes written.